kintohub/kintohub-docs/docs/kintoblocks.md

 KintoHub maintains a structured list of the events that take place during the build generation.
 The entire build log can be generated in textual form by clicking on the **Open Log** button.

-   { TODO : Add image of Open log button }
+   {TODO: Raven Add image of Open log button }

 When the KintoBlock build is a success, you will notice a green banner on top of the Build Logs section with the title `No error found`.

 If the KintoBlock builds results in failure, a red banner will be displayed on top of the Build Logs section with the title `Error found`.
 Log messages can be analyzed to find the root causes of failure.

-   { TODO : Add a image for error found }
+   {TODO: Raven Add an image for error found }

 ### View Build Status